 - The main control module is used as a test driver, and the stubs are substituted for all modules directly subordinate to the main control module.

 - The subordinate stubs are replaced one at a time with actual modules depending on the approach selected (breadth first or depth first).

 - Tests are executed as each module is integrated.

-- On completion of each set of tests,another stub is replaced with real module on completion of each set of tests
+- On completion of each set of tests, another stub is replaced with a real module on completion of each set of tests

-The most common of these problems occurs when processing at low levels in the hierarchy is required to adequately test upper levels.
+The most common of these problems occur when processing at low levels in the hierarchy is required to adequately test upper levels.

 Stubs replace low-level modules at the beginning of top-down testing and, therefore no significant data can flow upward in the program structure.

 Challenges Tester might face:

 - Delay many tests until stubs are replaced with actual modules.